nav-research/medentail-min/README.md

 # medentail-min

 A minimal, dependency-light implementation of MedEntail — a worst-case, entailment-based faithfulness metric for medical text simplification.
 See the [docs](../docs/00_index.md) for the design rationale; this README covers installation and usage.
+Pages at: https://nav-research.github.io/medentail-min/

 > Manuscript under review.
 This library is released independently of the paper's adaptation methods, for anyone evaluating faithfulness in text simplification or summarization.